Yaxchilan: Lintels

 Lintel 1 is above the eastern doorway of Structure 33 in the Central Acropolis.
 It depicts 8th-century king Bird Jaguar IV accompanied by his wife Lady Great Skull Zero.

 Lintel 2 is set above the central doorway of Structure 33.
 It shows Bird Jaguar IV accompanied by his son and heir, Shield Jaguar II.

 Lintel 3 is above the westernmost doorway of Structure 33.
 It also shows Bird Jaguar IV, this time accompanied by an ally.

 Lintel 10 is the last known monument at Yaxchilan, dating to 808.
-It depicts K'inich Yat Ahk II of Piedras Negras as a captive of Yachilan king K'inich Tatbu Skull IV.
+It depicts K'inich Yat Ahk II of Piedras Negras as a captive of Yaxchilan king K'inich Tatbu Skull IV.

 Lintel 12 was originally set into Structure 20 in the Central Acropolis.
 It is now in the Museo Nacional de Antropología in Mexico City.

 Lintel 13 is above a doorway in Structure 20.
 It had fallen when the roof of the building collapsed but has since been reset.
 The sculpture on the lintel is very well preserved.

 Lintel 14 is set above a doorway in Structure 20 and is particularly well preserved.

-Lintel 15 originally spanned a doorway in Structure 21, it was removed to the British Museum in 1982–3.
+Lintel 15 originally spanned a doorway in Structure 21, it was removed to the British Museum in 1982–83.
 Like Lintels 16 and 17 from the same series, it was carved from limestone.
 It was originally set above the southeast doorway of the central room.
 Lintel 15 depicts Lady Wak Tuun, one of the wives of king Bird Jaguar IV, during a bloodletting ritual that results in the appearance of the Vision Serpent.
 Lady Wak Tuun is carrying a basket containing the tools used for the bloodletting ritual, including a stingray spine, rope and bloodstained paper.
 The Vision Serpent emerges from a bowl containing strips of bark paper.

 Lintel 16 also spanned a doorway in Structure 21 and was removed to the British Museum in 1982–3.
 It was sculpted from limestone and was originally set above the central doorway of the central room.
 It shows Bird Jaguar IV holding a spear and standing over a kneeling captive.
 Bird Jaguar IV wears the same costume that his father is depicted wearing on Lintel 26.
 The capture event depicted on Lintel 16 took place in 752.